madskristensen/PkgdefLanguage/README.md

 ![Intellisense](art/intellisense.gif)

 ## Validation
-There's validation for both syntax errors and unknown variables.
+There's validation for both syntax errors, unknown variables, and more to help you avoid mistakes.

 ![Validation](art/validation.png)